 Daily Bible Tools

 In studying the bible, have a handy bible dictionary, it will help you clarify words you may not understand.
 You may also wish to invest in a concordance, it will help you to pinpoint what the bible says on a particular topic.
 For example, if you want to know what the bible says about love a concordance can show you all the verses in the bible that speaks to love.
-Get creative with how you study the bible, you could try, bible journaling, write, draw or paint scripture, use inductive studies, or even listen to scripture on the go.
+Get creative with how you study the bible, if you are struggling to read the Bible.
+Bible study methods you could try include: bible journaling, write, draw or paint scripture, use inductive studies, or even listen to scripture on the go.

-Although this is written last, it’s the first thing you want to do before you start reading the contents of the bible.
+Although this is written last, praying is the first thing you want to do before you start reading the contents of the bible.
 The bible was written by holy men of God as they were moved.
 It would seem to make sense you reach out to its originator to get the inside scoop into what you are reading.
-By praying, you put yourself in the right frame of mind to study God’s word asking God to help you understand what you are reading.
+If you are struggling to read the Bible, pray and ask God to help you understand what you are reading.
+By praying, you put yourself in the right frame of mind to study God’s word.
 Once I have prayed and read a particular chapter, I find it helpful to ask myself these two questions:

 - What did I just read about?